rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

     });

-Once created, models can be retrieved using the `ORM.getModel` method.
+Once created, models can be retrieved using the `ORM.getModel` method:

     :::javascript
     var productModel = Rho.ORM.getModel('Product');

-**NOTE: It is advised that you either use the Ruby or JavaScript methods for handling model definition and access and not do this from <b>both</> languages. **
+**NOTE: It is advisable to use either the Ruby or JavaScript methods for handling model definition and access. <b>DO NOT do this from _both_ languages</b>**.

 ## Adding new items

-Use the `create` method to create a new model object and save it to the database.
+The fastest way to insert a single item into the database is to use the `create` method to create a new model object and save it to the database:

-NOTE: This is the fastest way to insert a single item into the database.

     :::javascript
     var user = userModel.create({
                 name: 'Alice',
                 email: 'alice@example.com'});

-You can also create the new model object without saving it automatically and then explicitly use the `save` method.
-This is useful when you want to update some of the object attributes before saving.
+You also can create a new model object without saving it automatically, and then explicitly use the `save` method.
+This is useful for updating some of the object attributes before saving:

     :::javascript
     var user = userModel.make({name: 'Alice'});